 Amir the tailor sat cross-legged on the floor.
 He was working on a piece of cloth shot through with shimmering gold brocade and blood red highlights.
 I had been waiting patiently for the completion of four gold brocade jackets.

 The end of the wait was near.
-According to Amir, the jackets would be ready in one week.
-Backed up by the guarantee...
+According to Amir, the jackets would be ready in one week - backed up by the guarantee...
 "If the jackets are not finished, you take the knife Sahib, and you cut my neck!"
-As it turned out we waited another month.
+It took Amir another month to complete the jackets.
 Even though fully entitled, I did not cut his neck.
 (Peshawar, Pakistan 1964 - Age 15)

 Pakistan was another serving in the movable feast of growing up in the travelling Peek family.
 I will get back to what happened.
 First, let me fill in some background.

 I was born a poor gypsy.
 After being kidnapped by a respectable family, I was forced to travel the world.
 "Alright your Honour, I wasn't really kidnapped (but, no one has convinced me otherwise).
 I confess that I enjoyed every minute."